thedaviddias/Front-End-Performance-Checklist/README.md

 - [ ] **Serve reachable files:** ![high]
 Avoid requesting unreachable files (404).

 - [ ] **Set HTTP cache headers properly:** ![high]
-Set HTTP headers to avoid expensive number of roundtrips between your browser and the server.
+Set HTTP headers to avoid an expensive number of roundtrips between your browser and the server.

 - [ ] **GZIP / Brotli compression is enabled:** ![high]
 Use a compression method such as Gzip or Brotli to reduce the size of your JavaScript files.
-With a smaller sizes file, users will be able to download the asset faster, resulting in improved performance.
+With a smaller size file, users will be able to download the asset faster, resulting in improved performance.

  * 🛠 [Check GZIP compression](https://checkgzipcompression.net/)
  * 🛠 [Check Brotli Compression](https://www.brotli.pro/)